 Designing and allowing for operational waste management in a multi-unit, mixed use or commercial development seems straight forward, but there are a few pitfalls and things to consider.
 We have included our top ten tips for designing for waste management – these are things to consider for your waste management plan:

 1. Allowances: For multi-unit residential developments allow 120L for garbage and 120L for recycling per apartment.
 Many councils will not require this amount, but some will.
 Retail, restaurant, commercial and institutional waste allowances are more varied and require areas of each space to calculate.

 2. Footprint areas: Most Councils collect 240L bins which have an approximate footprint of 750mm(D) x 600mm(W).
-Allow 50mm between bins in each dimension.
+Allow 50mm between bins in each dimension in bin store locations.
 If you calculate waste areas based on the above rates and these bins, you will in most cases have a large enough space for residential waste storage.

 3. Efficiency: Larger bins will be more space efficient.

 4. Organics digestors can reduce organics waste to 10% of its original volume with end products that are useful soil additives.
 In residential or restaurant applications where food scraps are a significant component of waste, these can be a smart solution to significantly reduce the size of a waste room, or reduce the frequency of waste collections.
 They can be purchased or hired for reasonably short periods.

 5. Other waste: Allow a minimum of 1m2 space and ideally 2m2 for temporary hard garbage storage.
 This is the MCC rate per 100 dwellings, but Knox requires 1m2 per dwelling!
 Green waste may be removed by a gardening contractor.
 Otherwise allow an appropriate space for green waste bins which in some councils are collected on alternate weeks to recycling bins.